Keep current on stair codes, industry standards, safety, and best practices.

 When it comes to staircase terminology, most people are familiar with treads (which you step on) and risers (vertical portion of the stair between each tread).
 But what exactly are stringers?

 A stringer is the vertical support board or structural member that runs along each side or center of the staircase.
 The treads and risers are fixed into the stringer.
+Different stringers can combine with different types of stair treads to provide an almost endless combination of stair designs.

 When located on either side of the staircase, the inner stringer is located against the wall, while the outer stringer is on the side of the staircase open to view.
 In some cases, the stairway may be in the center of the space with two outer stringers.